 If you’ve got a history lover in the family or just want to learn about how your ancestors came to America, a trip over the river to Ellis Island is a must.
-The Island was the first federal immigration processing station in the U.S. and the first step that many immigrants took on American soil.
+The Island was the first federal immigration processing station in the U.S. and the initial step many immigrants took on American soil.
 Today, a visit includes exhibits on how immigrants came to America, as well as histories of families and people who came through the halls seeking a new home and life.
-You can only get to Ellis Island by taking a ferry, which makes the whole trip feel like a real adventure as you soak in the site’s rich history.
+You can only reach Ellis Island by ferry, which makes the whole trip feel like a real adventure as you soak up the site’s rich history.
 Read on for more info about visiting Ellis Island and what you can expect while you’re there. (featured photo credit: istock/felixmizioznikov)

 A Family Visit To Ellis Island